Mioan37/fish-market-analysis/README.md

 # Fish Market Sales Analysis (Entry-Level Project)

 ## 📌 Project Overview
-This project analyzes sales data from a Greek fish market during the summer season (May–October 2018).
+This project analyses fish market sales data across 2018–2019 to identify trends, optimise inventory decisions, and measure the impact of data-driven purchasing strategies on revenue and waste reduction.
 The goal is to understand the decline in sales for specific seafood products and provide simple, data-driven suggestions for improvement.

 ---